matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### New push rules

-Two new push rule conditions and corresponding default push rule are proposed:
+A new push rule condition and two new default push rule are proposed:

 The `is_user_mention` push condition is defined as[^5]: